 Besides, you will receive a by default notification regarding this patch update through the Windows Update section.
-However, you can download its standalone package manually as well by clicking on this link.
+However, you can download its standalone package manually through the Update Catalog.

 In another way, navigate to the following path Settings > Update & Security > Windows Update and hit Check for updates option.